Taliban militants violently disperse rare Afghan protest

 Video footage later showed the Taliban firing into the air and attacking people with batons to disperse the crowd.
 Babrak Amirzada, a reporter for a local news agency, said the Taliban beat him and a TV cameraman from another agency.

 A local health official said the violence killed at least one person and wounded six.
-The official spoke on condition of anonymity has he wasn't authorized to brief journalists.
+The official spoke on condition of anonymity because he was not authorized to brief journalists.
 The Taliban did not acknowledge the protest or the violence.

 It was a rare resistance to their rule.
 In the days since the Taliban seized Kabul on Sunday, the militants only faced one other protest by a few women in the capital.

-Still, there's been no armed opposition to the Taliban.
-However, videos from the Panjshir Valley north of Kabul, a stronghold of the Northern Alliance militias that allied with the U.S. during the 2001 invasion of Afghanistan, appear to show potential opposition figures gathering there.
-That area is in the only province that hasn't yet fallen to the Taliban.
+There has been no armed opposition to the Taliban.
+But videos from the Panjshir Valley north of Kabul, a stronghold of the Northern Alliance militias that allied with the U.S. during the 2001 invasion of Afghanistan, appear to show potential opposition figures gathering there.
+That area is in the only province that has not fallen to the Taliban.

-Those figures include members of the deposed government — Vice President Amrullah Saleh, who asserted on Twitter that he is the country’s rightful president and Defense Minister Gen. Bismillah Mohammadi — as well as Ahmad Massoud, the son of the slain Northern Alliance leader Ahmad Shah Massoud.
-It remained unclear what they're next steps would be.
+Those figures include members of the deposed government — Vice President Amrullah Saleh, who asserted on Twitter that he is the country’s rightful president, and Defense Minister Gen. Bismillah Mohammadi — as well as Ahmad Massoud, the son of the slain Northern Alliance leader Ahmad Shah Massoud.

+In an opinion piece published by The Washington Post, Massoud asked for weapons and aid to fight the Taliban.

+“I write from the Panjshir Valley today, ready to follow in my father’s footsteps, with mujahideen fighters who are prepared to once again take on the Taliban,” he wrote.
+"The Taliban is not a problem for the Afghan people alone.
+Under Taliban control, Afghanistan will without doubt become ground zero of radical Islamist terrorism; plots against democracies will be hatched here once again."

 The Taliban, meanwhile, pressed ahead with their efforts to form an “inclusive, Islamic government.”
 They have been holding talks with former Afghan President Hamid Karzai and Abdullah Abdullah, a senior official in the ousted government.
 Mohammad Yusof Saha, a spokesman for Karzai, said preliminary meetings with Taliban officials would lead to eventual negotiations with Mullah Abdul Ghani Baradar, the top Taliban political leader who just returned to the country from Qatar.

-Trying to flee the country by air, hundreds of people remained outside Kabul's airport on Wednesday, already the scene of deadly chaos.
+On Wednesday, hundreds of people remained outside Kabul's airport, already the scene of deadly chaos involving crowds trying to flee the country.
 The Taliban demanded to see documents before allowing the rare passenger inside.
 Many of the people outside did not appear to have passports, and each time the gate opened even an inch, dozens tried to push through.
 The Taliban fired occasional warning shots to disperse them.

 “People are going to die” as a result of that confusion, Lerman said.

-Note: This story has been updated to correct that Sam Lerman is an Air Force veteran helping Afghans leave the country, not an Afghan trying to leave the country, and that an Afghan he was helping was turned away before he made it inside the airport.